mozilla/DeepSpeech/README.md

 ```

 Note: the released models were trained with `--n_hidden 2048`, so you need to use that same value when initializing from the release models.
 Note as well the use of a negative epoch count -3 (meaning 3 more epochs) since the checkpoint you're loading from was already trained for several epochs.

-## Code documentation

-Documentation (incomplete) for the code can be found here: http://deepspeech.readthedocs.io/en/latest/

 ## Contact/Getting Help